The College currently provides mono printing to current members free of charge for academic use (and reasonable social printing).

-To ‘release’ a job (and actually print it) you need to go to one of the two printing locations (currently in the RE Building and also for Graduates in the MCR) and login to the ‘Release Terminal’ located by the printer.
+To ‘release’ a job (and actually print it) you need to go to one of the printing locations (currently in the Library & Study Centre basement, the JCR for Undergraduates and the MCR for Graduates) and login to the ‘Release Terminal’ located by the printer.

 You can logout of the system by going to your username at the top right of the window, clicking on it and then selecting ‘Log out’ from the drop down menu item which appears.

 Go to one of the three release terminals currently located by the printers in the basement of the Library & Study Centre, the JCR Lounge (TW3, for Undergraduates only) or the MCR (upper floor of the MCR building, for Graduate students only).